Biography of Thomas R. Sharp

 June 27, 1864 Elected Major and Assistant Quarter Master of Columbia Local Defense Regiment of South Carolina State Troops

-June 30, 1864 Paid for Quartermaster Department Transportation Agents and Clerk
+June 30, 1864 Paid for Quartermaster Department Transportation Agents, Clerk and Laborers

 July 30, 1864 Resigned as Major and Assistant Quarter Master of the Columbia Local Defense Regiment when the Quarter Master General determined that such a position would conflict with his Confederate Quarter Master position